ChrisWhealy/DistributedSystemNotes/Lecture 6.md

 The problem here is that `Carol` delivers the message she receives from `Bob` out of causal order, thus resulting in confusion...

 Here, we can use a vector clocks to solve causal anomalies.

-## Using Vector Clocks to Prevent Causal Anomalies

 In the [previous lecture](./Lecture%205.md), we looked at using vector clocks to count both message send and receive events; but in order to ensure Causal Delivery, it turns out that we only need to count message send events.